About Aged Care Workforce Strategy Taskforce

 Maria has formal qualifications in sociology with postgraduate units in epidemiology, history, Aboriginal development and health economics.

-Dr Stephen JUDD OAM – CEO Hammondcare
+Dr Stephen JUDD – CEO Hammondcare

 Areas of expertise: Sector leader, research, dementia and models of care.